Seunghoon-Jung-kr/-Verilog-BIT16_CPU/README.md

 # Design method

 "I basically used a top-down design methodology, employing elements like the control unit, registers, multiplexers, and the ALU, while also incorporating a partial bottom-up approach by designing each component starting from the smallest elements.
 Additionally, while designing some registers, I created circuit diagrams on paper and translated them into dataflow modeling, which may make the code feel somewhat less user-friendly.
-I uploaded a few images for reference."
+I uploaded a image for reference."

 <img src="https://github.com/user-attachments/assets/d5d7f946-ae57-4e06-8882-0bf28e0757af" alt="CamScanner 2024-09-30 16 36 (1)" width="350"/>